jhund/filterrific/pages/action_controller_api.md

       params[:filterrific] || session[:filterrific_students]
     )

-    # Set up our select options to keep code out of the view
+    # Set up your select options to keep code out of the view
     @filterrific.select_options = {
       sorted_by: Student.options_for_sorted_by,
       with_country_id: Country.options_for_select